mozilla/source-map/README.md

 * `sourceRoot`: A root for all relative URLs in this source map.

-* `skipValidation`: Optional flag to disable validation of mappings as they are added.
-This can improve performance but should be used with discretion.
-  Even then one should avoid using when running tests, if possible.
+* `skipValidation`: Optional.
+When `true`, disables validation of mappings as they are added.
+This can improve performance but should be used with discretion, as a last resort.
+Even then, one should avoid using this flag when running tests, if possible.

 #### SourceMapGenerator.fromSourceMap(sourceMapConsumer)